ccaileon/dragonball-data-app/README.md

 An Angular application that connects to the [Dragon Ball API](https://web.dragonball-api.com/) to retrieve data about characters and their planets.
 Users can browse, filter, and view detailed information about their favorite Dragon Ball characters and the planets they come from.

-**This project was completed as part of my training in web development.**

 ## Features